mkanpa-git/intake-form-app/README.md

 The chat endpoint now sends the current step's field info and any validation errors to the AI service.
 Replies include up to three suggested follow-up questions shown as clickable chips.

+The Help Chat window uses the `jules_` design system.
+Messages now appear in modern speech bubbles with clear distinction between user and assistant responses and accessible colors.

 Chat conversations are ephemeral and are **not** stored on the server.
 Responses may be inaccurate, so do not share personal or sensitive information.

 ## Docker build